Man arrested for WNBA sex-toy throwing at Liberty game, the 3rd arrest in string of disturbances

 Some of the sex toys reached the court and caused game delays, while others landed in the crowds, such as in Phoenix where an 18-year-old was arrested.

-Police have said that man was arrested on suspicion of assault, disorderly conduct and publicly displaying explicit sexual material.
+Police had said Lopez was arrested on suspicion of assault, disorderly conduct and publicly displaying explicit sexual material.

 A man was also arrested in Georgia for the two toy-throwings at Atlanta Dream games, according to a police report.

-The report said the Georgia man told police “this was supposed to be a joke and the joke (was) supposed to go viral.”
+Carver told police “this was supposed to be a joke and the joke (was) supposed to go viral," according to the report.

+The AP wasn't immediately able to acquire attorney information for Lopez or Carver.

 The sex toy that landed on the court in Los Angeles nearly hit Indiana Fever guard Sophie Cunningham.